People

 Professor of Practice, active-duty U.S. Army strategist, co-founder of the Modern War Institute at West Point

-Assistant Teaching Professor, U.S. Air Force veteran with multiple deployments in Iraq and elsewhere, former Policy Analyst for the U.S. State Department, and Presidential Management Fellow
+Assistant Teaching Professor & Director, MA in Global Security, U.S. Air Force veteran, former Policy Analyst for the U.S. State Department, and Presidential Management Fellow

 gopal